Hannah Dreier, the 2016 James Foley Medill Medal for Courage awardee

 “I was absolutely astonished by Dreier’s vivid descriptions of how harrowing the situation is in Venezuela and her tenacity in reporting what’s really going on,” said co-judge and Medill Board of Advisers member Dick Stolley (BSJ52, MSJ53).

-Dreier is AP's sole English-language correspondent in Venezuela and has spent months in Caracas chronicling how health care, food scarcity and education intersect to present frightening challenges for the people of Venezuela.
+Dreier, now with ProPublica, was AP's sole English-language correspondent in Venezuela and spent months in Caracas chronicling how health care, food scarcity and education intersect to present frightening challenges for the people of Venezuela.

 “I think people will be reading her dispatches in order to understand this huge event for years,” said Medill co-judge and Chicago Tribune investigative reporter David Jackson.
 “This is really enduring work, extremely enterprising.
 In that very dangerous environment, she is sticking her nose everywhere and confronting authorities and going into places where reporters haven't been.”

 “The story just comes through because there's nothing in the writing that is distracting you, and it's excellent writing,” said Medill professor and co-judge Donna Leff (BSJ70, MSJ71).
 “She's about the story, she's about the reporting, and she's about the facts.”

 About the James Foley Medill Medal for Courage in Journalism

 The 2016 medal is given for work published during the 2016 calendar year to an individual or team of journalists, working for a U.S.-based media outlet, who best displayed moral, physical, ethical, financial or political courage in the pursuit of a story or series of stories.